-(978) 486-9524 x127
+978) 486-9524 x127

-Catherine joined Indian Hill in February 2012 and is responsible for developing and implementing all fund-raising activity for the organization.
+    Catherine joined Indian Hill in 2012 and is responsible for developing and implementing all fund-raising activity for the organization.
 A long-time development professional and non-profit consultant, she brings expertise in strategic planning, grant-writing, board development, major gifts, corporate giving, and outcomes measurement.
 Catherine has worked with a variety of non-profits, including The Wang Center (now Citi Performing Arts Center), YWCA Boston, Lena Park Community Development Corporation, Hebron Academy, and Big Brothers Big Sisters of Massachusetts Bay.
 Catherine is a founder of, and advisor to, the Youth in Philanthropy program at Acton-Boxborough Regional High School.
-She is a graduate of Colby College and lives in Lincoln, MA.
+She is a graduate of Colby College.